 This monument was not identified by CFHS but after some self set tree removal in April 2019 we were able to see some of the inscription and after searching the parish burial record found it marked the burial of John Ricardo Redden.

-Monument This tall cross stands to the east of the central path, north of the centre circle.
+This tall cross ,in the parish area of St Andrew the Less, stands to the east of the central path, north of the centre circle.
 In the centre of the cross there is a carved sheep that represents the Lamb of God.
 At the base is a shield with the simple, but badly worn, inscription.
 The shield may have been chosen because his father was a heraldic painter.

 John Ricardo Redd[en]